Cyprus Tax Reform 2026 – All Changes to Income Tax, Corporate Tax, CGT & Non-Dom

 What changes from 1 January 2026

-The reform affects both individual taxpayers and companies.
-Below is a structured overview of the main provisions that have been finalised.
+The new tax framework affects both individual taxpayers and companies.
+Below is a structured overview of the main provisions that apply from 1 January 2026.

 Personal income tax – key points